DrRichXu/Combinatorics/index.md

         <a href="http://math.cnu.edu.cn/szdw/qtjs/161049.htm" target="_blank">Gennian Ge</a>,
     </span>
   <p>
     <p> Permutation codes under different metrics have been extensively studied due to their potentials in various applications.
-In this paper, we focus on the theoretical bounds of C(n,d) and the constructions of permutation codes under block permutation metric.</p>
+In this paper, we focus on the theoretical bounds of C(n,d) and the constructions of permutation codes under block permutation metric.
+The theoretical bounds rely on several different ideas from extremal graph theory and structural graph theory, and the idea of our constructions are from the constructions of constant weight codes.  </p>
  <div class="item__primary-actions">
     <span><a href="https://arxiv.org/pdf/1811.04600" target="_blank">arxiv:1811.04600</a></span>
 </div>